|

 PostpartumThe birth team remains with your family until 3-4 hours postpartum.

-The midwife returns for in home postpartum visits on days one and three.
-The 2 and 4-6 weeks postpartum visits are in the Simsbury or Plymouth/Terryville office.
-You will receive a phone check in at 5-7 days.
-The postpartum visits include well-baby exams up to 28 days or earlier if you transfer care to a pediatrician.
-Referral to the pediatrician is made for anything outside of the ordinary.
-Your pediatrician will receive the newborn birth records upon your request and before their first pediatric visit.
+The midwife returns for in-home postpartum visits on days one, three and 2 weeks.
+The final 4-6 week postpartum visit is in the Farmington Valley or Plymouth/Terryville office.
+You will receive a phone checkin at 5-7 days.
+The postpartum visits include well-baby exams up to 28 days.
+Referral to your pediatrician is made for anything outside of the ordinary.
+Your pediatrician will receive the newborn birth records upon your request and before your baby's first pediatric visit.
+Newborn well-care ends with your first visit to the pediatrician or at 28 days.
 Newborn care may include:

 Screening and treatment for postpartum depression and anxiety 24-hr access to the on-call midwife for postpartum support Contraception discussion Connection with Connecticut (CT) community organizations to promote a healthy transition as a NEW FAMILY! |

-The Mama Natural Birth Course is designed to help you succeed in your natural, unmedicated birth.
+The Mama Natural Birth Course is designed to help you prepare for a physiologic birth.
 It was created by bestselling pregnancy author and childbirth educator, Genevieve Howland and a Midwife.
 Discover if the Mama Natural birth course feels like a good fit for you.
 Consider starting birth classes around 28 weeks.

 |